line/armeria/site/src/sphinx/server-grpc.rst

 Blocking service implementation
 -------------------------------

-Unlike upstream gRPC-java, Armeria does not run service logic in a separate thread pool by default.
+Unlike upstream gRPC-Java, Armeria does not run service logic in a separate thread pool by default.
 If your service implementation requires blocking, either run the individual blocking logic in a thread pool, wrap the entire service implementation in ``RequestContext.current().blockingTaskExecutor().submit``, or set ``GrpcServiceBuilder.useBlockingTaskExecutor()`` so the above happens automatically for all service methods